Sarasota OSHA Defense Attorney

 The Occupational Safety and Health Administration (OSHA) is met with fear from many in the construction industry, but with an understanding of the inspection process and the steps to take if a citation is received, you should have no reason to worry or panic when an OSHA compliance safety and health officer shows up at your facility or job site.
 This readiness begins with a professional relationship with someone who understands OSHA’s procedures from a legal standpoint, because even with preparedness, accidents can happen and and you may need an OSHA defense attorney in Sarasota to represent your firm.

-At Trent Cotney, P.A., we have a significant amount of knowledge regarding the OSHA inspection and citation process, and even lecture as a State Accredited Department of Business and Professional Education continuing education provider on legal issues pertaining to OSHA.
+At Cotney Construction Law, we have a significant amount of knowledge regarding the OSHA inspection and citation process, and even lecture as a State Accredited Department of Business and Professional Education continuing education provider on legal issues pertaining to OSHA.

 OSHA Compliance Standards

 The primary expectation of employers is to create a workplace free from hazards that could result in serious injury or death for employees.
 Creating a safe workplace begins with finding and correcting safety and health problems, providing personal protective equipment when working in dangerous or hazardous work sites, and implementing other initiatives that will minimize risks.